elotroalex/chiens/_texts/translation.md

 - {:.sp} The Guard Man.

-- All the devils of hell poke on his black skin
+- All the devils of hell poke at his black flesh

 - {:.sp} Toussaint.

-- ... or your intertwined figures, or a Latin formula.
+- ... or your flowery figures, or a Latin formula.

 - {:.sp} The Guard Man.